 - clotrimazole

-- ovex
+- mebendazole

 - ibuprofen syrup

-These preparations are mainly used by children for minor conditions, and therefore would not generate prescription charges.
+These preparations are mainly used by children for minor conditions, and therefore would not generate prescription charges, if their parents qualify for exemption.
 Use of the minor ailments scheme will therefore help disadvantaged families access medicines for children, without the need for a surgery appointment.

-Figure 11 - Question: What is the average monthly number of clients using Think Pharmacy First?
+Figure 12 - Question: What is the average monthly number of clients using Think Pharmacy First?